 With all-steel construction, these are durable, while the fact that you can choose clockwise and counterclockwise rotation makes them useful in every situation.
 The torque range of this Tacklife model is from 10-150 foot-pounds.

-- Socket adapters not as durable as the torque wrench itself
+- Cons: Socket adapters not as durable as the wrench itself.

 How to Choose a Torque Wrench?